Tackling the organizational, legal, regulatory, and financial issues related to health care delivery is not an easy job.

 • Physician's offices

-Medical and health services managers typically handle the following (among other things):
+Medical and health services managers typically handle:

 • Finance: Health service managers may create and manage budgets, handle budgetary issues, track a facility's finances, ensure that departments are working within budgetary constraints, and monitor billing.